wandersoncferreira/wandersoncferreira.github.io/content/notes/amplify_my_strenghts.md

 -   **judgment and decision making**: considering the relative costs and benefits of potential actions to choose the most appropriate one
 -   **systems analysis**: determining how a system should work and how changes in conditions, operations, and the environment will affect outcomes
 -   **systems evaluation**: identifying measures or indicators of system performance and the actions needed to improve or correct performance, relatie to the goals of the system.

+## Conclusion / Point of Actions {#conclusion-point-of-actions}

+From the points given here, seems like [intrapreneurship]({{< relref "intrapreneurship.md" >}}) is really something I should look more carefully!
+This raises some questions:

+-   how to prepare myself to improve my chances in a new endeavor?
+-   clearly the company I work for should foster/promote/reward this behavior.
+Am I currently in such place?
+-   what are well known places where this is a good trait?